katur/dotfiles/osx_setup.md

 brew install mysql
 ```

-Have mysql start on startup:
+Have MySQL start on startup:

 ```
 ln -sfv /usr/local/opt/mysql/*.plist ~/Library/LaunchAgents
 ```

-Run script for setting a root password (and some other setup):
+Run this script for setting a root password (and some other setup):

 ```
 mysql_secure_installationd